 5. Walking

-Several Redditors stated that walking saves them money by not owning vehicles or using public transportation.
+Several people stated that walking saves money by not owning vehicles or using public transportation.
 One explained, “I walk almost everywhere.
 I have a 55-minute walk to work every day.
 People say I’m crazy.

 Alternatively, the bus takes 30 minutes, including my walk to the stop, and driving takes 15-20.
 So at most, I am costing myself 1-1.5 hours per day by walking, and I am getting great exercise, and it’s free.
 It seems like a no-brainer to me, but yeah, apparently, I’m the crazy one!”